opnfv/opnfvdocs/docs/index.rst

    how-to-use-docs/index

 Found a typo or any other feedback?
-Send an email to users@opnfv.org or talk to us on Slack_.
+Send us an email_ or talk to us on Slack_.

+.. _email: mailto:users@opnfv.org
 .. _Slack: https://anuketworkspace.slack.com/